tasmota/docs/docs/NeoPool.md

 ![](_media/xsns_83_neopool_config.png)

 After Tasmota restarts the main screen should display the controller data as shown above.
+If not, try swapping the A+/B port connectors and/or the Rx/Tx connectors.

 ### SENSOR data